Blacklock Canary Wharf | London’s Best Chops

 Blacklock Canary Wharf | 5 Frobisher Passage, London, E14 4PA

-As for what else to eat in the area… Take a look at our guide to the best restaurants in Canary Wharf.
+They’ve got good neighbours… take a look at our guide to the best restaurants in Canary Wharf.